spooonylove/BeAnal/ReadMe.md

 - [x] Am I currenlty organizing this code "the right way"?  the answer could be yes, but i feel like code is often separated by function more than i'm currently set up.
 - [ ] Can I abstract out the code in a way to make it easier to implement changes?
 - [x] my folder structure is set up with BeAnal at the lowest directory structure, with the UI in a subfolder. that seems.. weird?
+- [ ] FIX: UpdateBarLayout. it has a pile of ugly conditionals attempting to catch various ways the UI is asked to update before its ready. this is a dumb way to do it. we should set a flag set by the UI where the action is happening rather than attempting to anticipate every way it could fail.
 ## 3. Advanced configs
 - [x] strip the border
 - [ ] transparency options inside the canvas